Sam Lanin: Later years

 The 1929 stock market crash hit Sam Lanin hard, unlike his brother Lester; in 1931, he lost his contract with Bristol-Myers, his radio show and the name Ipana Troubadors.
 By the middle of the 1930s, Sam was spending much of his time cutting transcription discs.
 While his fame had waned, he was still well off from the money he saved in the 1920s and retired from the music business by the end of the 1930s.
 He was essentially forgotten at the same time Lester went on to stardom.
 He died in 1977, having never returned to music.

-In popular culture

-In the 2013 video game BioShock Infinite, Lanin's rendition of "Me and My Shadow" can be heard in multiple instances.